-EIA required? (choose YES if any of the above impacts are YES) No
+EIA required? (choose fes if any of the above impacts are fes) EIA required? (choose YES if any of the above impacts are YES) No -- -- ----

 This budget reduction proposal to reduce mainstream catering and hospitality budgets by 10% per annum would generate circa £0.004m in 2020/21 with an additional £0.004m in 2021/22.
 There is a risk that services would continue to provide refreshments at meetings however, this would be kept under review with services required to fund any associated costs incurred from within their cash envelope.
 Budgets for catering and hospitality are held across the Council and therefore this would be a cross cutting saving.